SFGLab/dcHiChIP/README.md

    curl -s https://get.nextflow.io | bash

 2. **Set up a software environment** using one of:
   - Docker
   - Singularity (recommended for HPC)
   - Podman
   - Shifter
   - Charliecloud
   - Conda (only as a last resort)

-Note - You can chain multiple config profiles, e.g. -profile test,docker.
+Note - You can chain multiple config profiles, e.g., profile test, docker.

 3. **Download & test the pipeline** on a minimal dataset: